acl-org/ACLPUB/docs/style.md

 Detailed style decisions:

-* Font size in abstract: There is an inconsistency between the style guide (which says the abstract should be written in a 10pt font) and the Latex style file (which puts it at 11pt).
-We chose to allow both and encourage 11pt as that was the majority.
+* Font size in abstract: The abstract should be written in a 10pt font.
 * Do not tolerate any deviation in page margins.
 * Tolerate narrower line spacing up to a baselinestretch of 0.95 or higher.
 This is because a large fraction of papers use a